 top of page

-Moudi Sbeity (Muhamad Darwich Sbeity) is a Lebanese-American poet, author, educator, and guidance counselor.
+Moudi Sbeity (Muhamad Darwich Sbeity) is a Lebanese-American poet, author, and contemplative educator.
 Born in Texas and raised in Lebanon, he moved to the United States at the age of eighteen as an evacuee following the 2006 July war.
 In Utah, Moudi founded and operated Laziz Kitchen, a Lebanese restaurant celebrated by the New York Times as “the future of queer dining.”
 Moudi was also a named plaintiff in Kitchen v.
 Herbert, the landmark case that brought marriage equality to Utah and the 10th circuit states in 2014.
 A lifelong stutterer, he is passionate about writing and poetry as practices in fluency and self-expression.

 Moudi Sbeity